fishspeech/fishspeech.github.io/index.md

 Hello.
 I was named Linh, but I go by Seth.
 I am a writer and student curator from Hanoi, Vietnam.

-Currently, I am pursuing a bachelor's in Art History and Religious Studies at the University of Chicago, with an expected graduation date of March 2023.
+Currently, I am pursuing a bachelor's in Art History at the University of Chicago, with an expected graduation date of March 2023.

 Below are some of the things I have done and plan to do.
 Resume available upon request at anguyen34 at uchicago dot edu.